corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

   * **attachmentIds**:
-    List of JAR file hashes (given as strings) containing the contract class.
+    The list of `.jar` file hashes (given as strings) containing the contract class.

 * **packageOwnership**: